 Using Your Recycling Cart

 Cardboard must be placed in the cart or bin.
 Flatten and reduce into pieces no larger than 3'x3' in size.
 Remove and dispose of all packing material.
 Please note that cardboard jammed into the cart may get stuck, so please follow instructions to ensure that your cart can be fully emptied.
+Any cardboard placed outside of the cart will be collected as refuse.
+Please the bottom of the this page for additional information on recycling cardboard at the Department of Public Works.

 Wash all food and liquid residue from the bottles, jugs or containers, let dry and place loosely into the cart or bin.
 Troy allows all plastic container codes 1 through 7.
 Bulky Rigid Plastics larger than a 5-gallon bucket are not recycled curbside but can be taken to SOCRRA.